 Although a rich literature has emerged analyzing the impact of localization, urbanization, and Jacobs externalities on regional innovativeness, the findings are still contradictory.
 Traditional studies differ mainly in the employed data but rely on similar empirical approaches.
-This paper argues in favor of using in this context production frontier approaches instead of the commonly employed production function approaches.
-In addition, a nonparametric frontier approach is used to empirically examine the influence of the externalities on regions' innovativeness.
-For four different industries positive effect of localization and urbanization externalities are found.
+This paper argues in favor of using production frontier approaches instead of the commonly employed production function approaches.
+In addition, a nonparametric frontier approach is employed to empirically examine the influence of the externalities on regional innovation performance.
+For four different industries positive effects of localization and urbanization externalities are found.
 In contrast, with the exception of the transport equipment industry, Jacobs externalities seem to be of minor importance.